 I have read hundreds of comments and reviews, which tend to point to the Breville BDC650BSS Grind Control Coffee Maker as the best grind-and-brew coffeemaker.

 It looks excellent, Breville is a good brand with decent customer support, and its grind-and-brew coffeemaker offers most of the key features that users value the most.
-It’s hard to recommend something with limited durability, but many users claim that it can be pretty durable with daily cleaning and proper care.
+It’s hard to recommend something with limited durability.
+Keep in mind that it can be pretty durable with daily cleaning and proper care according to many users.

 If you are more convenience-oriented, you might prefer the Black+Decker Mill and Brew Coffeemaker CM5000B.
 It isn’t my personal favorite because I rather burr grinders instead of blade grinders.
 However, thousands of users love it, and you might love it as well if you are more practical.